Student Award Information

 In 2011, the Advertising Educational Foundation created an annual award named for AEF’s Founder/Chairman Alfred J. Seaman, adman, copywriter and ad industry giant.
-The award recognizes a quality paper by undergraduate students at American colleges or universities whose work best demonstrates a unique understanding of and insight into advertising and its role in society, culture, history and the economy.
+The award recognizes a quality paper by an undergraduate student at a college or university whose work best demonstrates a unique understanding of and insight into advertising and its role in society, history and the economy.

 The winner of the competition is selected by a panel of AEF board members, consisting of professors and advertising professionals.
 The 2014 award will be presented at the AEF annual Honors Night Dinner on Tuesday, June 10, 2014.

 Professors or students may initiate submissions (Only 3 student papers per professor are allowed).
 Each submission must include:

 - a copy of the paper

 - a supporting letter from a professor familiar with the work

 - an abstract (no longer than 200 words)